By Molly Voss, DNP, ANP-BC

 - Is access to food a trigger?
 Consider plating appetizers and dinner from the kitchen, instead of putting serving dishes out on the table.
 Help over-excited eaters pace themselves by placing small portions of food on the plate; you can always serve seconds.
 You may want to practice pacing and spacing out bites ahead of time; use a timer or verbal/visual cue to practice waiting in between bites.
 Give a small reward as positive reinforcement.

-- Monitor sugar intake.
+- Monitor intake of treats.
 There’s no shortage of sweet treats during holiday gatherings, so be cautious of the amount of sugar your loved one consumes.
 Too much sugar and overstimulation can lead to problems for any child.

-- Identify a quiet, safe space where your child can destress if he or she becomes overstimulated; don’t hesitate to let them retreat to eat dinner, if it’s too overwhelming.
+- Identify a quiet, safe space where your child can destress if he or she becomes overstimulated; don’t hesitate to let them retreat to eat dinner in another area if it’s too overwhelming.
 Pack music, an iPad and headphones, or a favorite toy, if these might help.
 If possible, build breaks into a long day with opportunities to get outside for exercise and fresh air.
+When signs of stress are seen, a trip outside can be beneficial.

 - Remember to offer an incentive.
 Great behavior should be reinforced.
 Offer praise frequently for positive behaviors.